-In the mid-1980s, Congress made a commitment to patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases, when it established (authorized) a national bone marrow registry that patients and their doctors could search to find a match for a bone marrow transplant.
+In the mid-1980s, Congress made a commitment to patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases, when it established (authorized) a national bone marrow registry that patients and their doctors could search to find a bone marrow transplant.

 Since that time, Congress has consistently reauthorized what is now known as the C.W.
 Bill Young Cell Transplantation Program (Program) on a bipartisan basis every five years.